This is based on opinion. Please don't list it on a work's trope example list.

 The first Scarecrow sequence has Batman entering the lower levels of medical seeing several people freak out, including one of the feral patients that Joker will release later on.
 This patient is screaming a plea for help before dying from fright.
 Arkham City reveals that Strange experimented on these inmates to develop the mind control techniques he used on Mayor Sharp and his Tyger guards.
 That patient you see?
 He became sane enough for one last coherent thought, but only of sheer terror.

 Most of the Joker interviews are disturbing, but the third one is just sad.
 After the Joker plays the Multiple-Choice Past card, Dr. Young tells him to focus on his real past.
 His response is one of the few times there's no manipulation or mockery in his voice: "What if... what if I'm too scared to remember?
 It hurts too much."
-Even the Joker was a person once.
+It's still possible that he's just ballsing around again, but it's also possible that it's only just now he's finding out about the Titan Project - so maybe for once he is telling the truth?

 Taken even further in the Emperor Joker adaptation, from the Batman: The Brave and the Bold animated series.
 It reveals that "Being sane and normal" is one of Joker's worst fears.
 So in a sense, these "Rehabilitation sessions" terrify him more than we would assume.